asgardex/asgard-exchange/README.md

 ## Site Construction and Temporary App Pause

 In the case site construction, you can lock up THORChain swaps, deposits, and withdraws.
-Simply set `APP_LOCKED` in your env to true.
+Simply set `APP_LOCKED` in your env to true and rebuild the app.
 Users will still have access to wallet transfer features, but THORChain features will be locked.

 ## Code scaffolding